kaiosilveira/nodejs-circuit-breaker/README.md

 # Implementation details

 This implementation posed some interesting technical challenges, specially on handling the decrementing of the counters, as node is a single-thread language.
-The solution for the counters was to abstract it into the [leaky-bucket/process-definition.ts](./src/leaky-bucket/process-definition.ts) child process, which wraps a [LeakyBucket](./src/leaky-bucket/index.ts) class, that holds the counters for all registered clients.
+The solution for the counters was to abstract it into a [child process](./src/leaky-bucket/index.ts), which wraps a [LeakyBucket](./src/leaky-bucket/leaky-bucket/index.ts) class that holds the counters for all registered clients.
 The registration is done via inter-process communication using event emitters, and the counters are infinitely decremented using a `setInterval` loop, with a minimum of `0` for each counter:

 ```typescript
 Math.max(0, this.COUNTERS[subscriptionId].current - 1);